laurenyew/Stanford_cs193p_iOS_Application_Development/README.md

 ####  Fall 2015 iOS8 Swift (All Assignments + Bonus)
 **Lectures**
-- [ ] 1.
-Logistics, iOS 8 Overview -- WIP
+- [x] 1.
+Logistics, iOS 8 Overview
+- [ ] 2.
+More Xode and Swift, MVC -- WIP

 **Assignments**
 - [ ] 1.
 Calculator (Intro to Swift and MVC) -- WIP